Super Yacht Training Professionals - Cape Town, South Africa

 Course price: R 7 000 (50% cheaper than in Europe and UK)

-WE WERE THE FIRST SUPER YACHTING TRAINING SCHOOL IN AFRICA TO OFFER THIS PYA INTERNATIONALLY ACCREDITED STEWARD/ESS COURSE – LIKE ALWAYS – LEADERS AND INNOVATORS IN OUR FIELD!!!!
+SYSA IS THE ONLY SUPER YACHTING STEWARD/ESS TRAINING SCHOOL IN AFRICA TO OFFER THIS PYA INTERNATIONALLY ACCREDITED STEWARD/ESS COURSE – LIKE ALWAYS – LEADERS AND INNOVATORS IN OUR FIELD!!!!